d-a-v/esp8266-phy/README.md

 implementation than the originally provided one (patched lwip-1.4).
 The original goal is to try and use clean-lwip2 for stability reasons.

-# note:
+# Note

 * ipv6 not tried yet
-* yes it is more stable (at least for me)
+* tcp it is more stable (lot more)
-* not proven to be stable yet
+* not proven to be rock-stable yet

-# tested to work so far:
+# Tested to work so far

 * NTPClient
 * WiFiAccessPoint
 * OTA (you'll have to change 1460 to 536 in espota.py)

-# Try it now:
+# Try it now
+(makefiles are suited for linux, I have no windows)

 ```
 cd <path-to-your>/esp8266